freeCodeCamp/euler-rust/README.md

 - [ ] Refactor tooling/file names and structure to something that makes sense
 - [x] Remove unused/old logic from tooling
 - [ ] Add workflow for translations to Crowdin
+- [ ] Refactor Markdown to use new seed syntax

 ## How To Run the Course